mikeycao/Social-Statistics-Demonstrations/README.md

 ## Info

-These exercises are intended to demonstrate data analysis and programming skills learned from a graduate seminar on social statistics taken through the Department of Sociology at Duke University in the Spring 2025 academic year.
+These exercises are intended to demonstrate data analysis and programming skills learned from SOC 722, a graduate seminar on social statistics taken through the Department of Sociology at Duke University in the Spring 2025 academic year.

 Topics span probability<sup>(week3)</sup>; univariate statistics and inferences<sup>(weeks4-6)</sup>; bivariate statistics and inferencess<sup>(weeks7-8)</sup>; general linear modeling (i.e., binomial, linear/Gaussian, Poisson regression<sup>(weeks9-12)</sup>; and model selection<sup>(week13)</sup>.
 Included also are a number of data visualizations, simulations, and mathematical expressions that are intended to make statistical concepts more intuitive.